-Discover Program/ First-Year Experience
+First-Year Experience

-Each student enrolled as a freshman (by credits) is automatically entered in three spiritual formation and connection experiences designed for their first year.
-This includes Contemporary Discipleship, First-Year Experience, and a Discover Learning Community.
-These environments are an intentional starting point to learn how to thrive at Jessup as students explore, deepen, and apply the Christian faith, make connections and build relationships, and develop an understanding of resources and learning that will assist them in being a thriving, successful student.
+All new students (new/transfer) will be part of a small group that will meet on Mondays throughout their first semester at Jessup.
+These groups are an intentional starting point to learn how to thrive at Jessup as students explore, deepen, and apply the Christian faith, make connections and build relationships, and develop an understanding of resources and learning that will assist them in being a thriving, successful student.
+Students that fulfill all required components of the First Year Experience receive up to 4 Spiritual Life Credits in their first semester at Jessup.